 But let’s investigate the proposition that NFTs represent a revolution in making, selling, distributing and appreciating art.
-Such a pitch has a few components, and at each turn there are important footnotes that complicate the picture.
+Such a pitch has a few components, and at each turn, there are important footnotes that complicate the picture.

 The most well-known (and obviously appealing) aspect is that they allow artists with digital practices to monetize their work more easily.
 Digital or ephemeral artworks are more challenging to sell than a traditional object like a painting.
-This has been done for as long as digital art has been around.

-One frequently cited example is Rafaël Rozendaal’s art websites and the contract he created known as the “Art Website Sales Contract,” which allows a collector to purchase one of his sites and be responsible for maintaining it; it remains visible to everyone online but is owned only by one person.
-This contract is publicly available for other artists to use and could be considered a foreshadowing of the concept of an NFT.
-Rozendaal’s work highlights websites as a type of digital asset where unique ownership can be verified by a centralized authority (domain registration), whereas NFTs seek to verify that through a distributed authority (the blockchain).
+Integrating these ephemeral art forms into the mainstream market — and gaining support from collectors, patrons and museums — is the story of constructing enough aura to have value.
+Often this is through innovative contracts that sometimes became conceptual gestures in themselves.
+One frequently cited example is Rafaël Rozendaal’s “Art Website Sales Contract,” which allows a collector to purchase one of his sites and assume responsibility for maintaining it; it remains visible to everyone but is owned only by one person.
+This contract could be considered a foreshadowing of the concept of an NFT.
+It highlights websites as a type of digital asset where unique ownership can be verified by a centralized authority (domain registration), whereas NFTs seek to verify that through a distributed authority (the blockchain).

 The concept of transparency around sales is often invoked as a contrast to the traditional art world, where many buyers remain anonymous, where art objects are used for money laundering and tax evasion by the uber-rich, where countless treasures languish unseen and untraceable in warehouses around the world, where even discerning appraisers are fooled by forgeries.
-An authoritative database of art sales would be a radical shift in the way things are done in this industry, and of course such a shift would be obstructed by the forces that benefit from not having one.
+An authoritative database of art sales would be a radical shift in the way things are done in this industry — and, of course, such a shift would be obstructed by the forces that benefit from not having one.

 The largest NFT platforms have thrived despite — or because of — murkiness around these and other issues.
 Again, we have a mirror to the often-obscure systems and power relations of the traditional art world.

 The ecological cost of minting a single NFT, while still a sliver of the overall activity of a blockchain like Ethereum, is shockingly high — in some cases, it could use more energy than an artist’s studio uses in an entire year.
-This has already divided many communities in digital art between those who find it ecologically unconscionable and those who feel they cannot forgo a once-in-a-lifetime windfall that might allow them to pay off school loans, medical bills, mortages and everything else.
+This has already divided many communities in digital art between those who find it ecologically unconscionable and those who feel they cannot forgo a once-in-a-lifetime windfall that might allow them to pay off school loans, medical bills, mortgages and everything else.